kennethrisa/discord-rustserverstatus/README.md

 git clone https://github.com/kennethrisa/discord-rustserverstatus.git
 docker-compose pull
 docker-compose up -d

+Using with volumes and support for multiple bots:
+Remove environment, and only have volumes:
+---
+version: '2'
+services:
+  bot:
+    build: .
+    image: kenrisa/discord-rustserverstatus
+    container_name: discord-rustserverstatus
+    restart: unless-stopped
+    volumes:
+      - ./config:/usr/src/app/config

 ```
 * You can also build the image your self using the docker-compose
 ```